 Associate Dean for Online Operations

-A listing of program directors can be viewed at https://www.liberty.edu/institutional-effectiveness/academic-program-directors/.
+A listing of program directors can be viewed on the Program Director webpage.

 Research Intensive Courses

-All research intensive courses are listed online at https://www.liberty.edu/center-for-research-scholarship/qep-overview/.
+All research intensive courses are listed online on the Center for Research & Scholarship QEP Overview webpage.

 The Helms School of Government offers Bachelor of Arts, Bachelor of Science, and Associate of Arts degrees, with majors in Government, International Relations, Law and Policy, Political Science, Fire Administration, Public Administration and Criminal Justice; minors in Government, International Relations, Criminal Justice, Strategic and Intelligence Studies; and concentrations in Politics and Policy, International Politics and Policy, Strategic and Intelligence Studies.